Smruti S. Pattanaik

 • Print

-• Smruti S. Pattanaik is Research Fellow at the Manohar Parrikar Institute for Defence Studies and Analyses, New Delhi.
+• Smruti S. Pattanaik is Research Fellow (SS) at the Manohar Parrikar Institute for Defence Studies and Analyses, New Delhi.
 Click here for detailed profile

 India-Bangladesh Relations after the Foreign Secretary Level Talks